 Our lawyer Mr Hristo Vasilev talking about the new “Law for the Foreigners” and how the changes are affecting the process for obtaining legal residency in Bulgaria on Bloomberg TV.

-The other change in the law, worth mentioning, is that from now on, when a foreign person is hiring Bulgarian citizens (a minimum of 10 employees required) in order to obtain residency permit, these employees need to be hired full time (8 hours per day).
-Previously the law didn’t specify anything in this respect and many foreign applicants were hiring locals half/part time in order to save on salaries, taxes and social contributions.
+The other change in the law is when a foreigner is hiring Bulgarian citizens (a minimum of 10 employees required).
+In order to obtain residency permit now, these employees need to be hired full time (8 hours per day).
+Previously the law didn’t specify anything in this respect.
+Many foreign applicants were hiring locals half/part time in order to save on salaries, taxes and social contributions.

-In contrast to the above amendments, the anticipated decrease in the amount of the required investment in real estate properties in order to obtain legal residency in Bulgaria, was withdrawn before the second hearing and did not pass through the Parliament.
-In other words, the required amount of real estate investments remains at the same level of 600 thousand Bulgarian Leva (307 thousand EUR) instead of being decreased to 100 thousand Bulgarian Leva (51 thousand EUR).
+In contrast to the above amendments, the anticipated decrease in the amount of the required investment in real estate in order to obtain legal residency in Bulgaria, was withdrawn before the second hearing and did not pass through the Parliament.
+In other words, the required amount of real estate investments remains at the same level of 600 000 Bulgarian Leva (307 000 EUR) instead of being decreased to 100 000 Bulgarian Leva (51 000 EUR).

 Bulgarian foundation

 Once the foundation is dully registered and the permission from the Ministry obtained, the applicant will need to apply for immigration visa type D from the nearest Bulgarian Embassy.
-This visa is in general valid for 6 months during which time, the applicant needs visiting Bulgaria in order to apply for and obtain the residency permit.
+This visa is in general valid for 6 months.
+During which time, the applicant needs to visit Bulgaria in order to apply for and obtain his residency permit.
 After certain time of legal residence in Bulgaria, the foreigner is eligible for full Bulgarian citizenship and passport.

 Bulgarian foundations in general can be divided in two categories: foundations in public and in private interest.
 The difference is the main goals of the foundation as well as the way it is represented.
 While the foundations in private interest can be represented and managed by single person, the foundations in public interest need a collective body of minimum 3 representatives.
 There are also other differences so please don’t hesitate to contact us for any additional information.